Jonas1015/chacc-api/README.md

 - Module business logic

 **When they run:**
-- Automatically when module is loaded/enabled
-- Part of the module loading process
+- Manually by module developers
+- During development and testing phases
+- Before deployment and releases
-- Configured via `test_entry_point` in `module_meta.json`
+- Configured via `test_entry_point` in `module_meta.json` (for framework support)

 ### Running Tests